Ready to start playing your best golf for 2020 but don’t know how to choose the best golf rangefinders in your journey to greatness?

 - TecTecTec provides a “Happy Guarantee” of two years with lifetime customer support.

 - In reading some of the golf rangefinder reviews, it’s not quite as accurate as Bushnell and Leupold models.
-Overall, with the number of reviews this product has on Amazon, it’s a small percentage.
+Overall, with the number of reviews of this product on the internet, it’s a very small percentage.

 The VPRO500, has a ton of great features and a great price point for the average, everyday golfer wanting the best value.
 It has a 6x magnification mode, works long range, and is very simple and uncomplicated to start using right out of the box.
 Plus, it comes fully stocked with a case, cleaning cloth, battery, and warranty.